-In cases involving a hit-and-run driver who is never identified, you may also be able to get compensation for your injuries through your insurance company.
-You may be able to file a claim for damages stemming from a hit-and-run accident through your own uninsured/underinsured (UM/UIM) insurance coverage.
+In cases involving a hit-and-run driver who is never identified, you could get compensation through your insurance company via uninsured/underinsured (UM/UIM) coverage.

 The New York Department of Financial Services reports that state law requires all insurance companies to offer supplementary uninsured/underinsured motorists coverage to policyholders.
 Your UM/UIM insurance coverage may help cover costs associated with your accident, in amounts up to $250,000 per person and up to $500,000 per accident.

-Let Our Long Island Car Accident Attorney Assist You Today
+Let our Long Island Car Accident Attorneys Assist You Today

-If you or someone you care about has been involved in a hit-and-run accident, contact our experienced Long Island car accident attorney today.
-At the Law Offices of Cohen & Jaffe, LLP, our Long Island car accident attorneys can advise you on the best course of action in your particular case, while ensuring your legal rights are protected.
+Contact our firm today if you or someone you care about was involved in a hit-and-run accident.
+At the Law Offices of Cohen & Jaffe, LLP, our Long Island car accident attorneys can advise you on the best course of action in your particular case while ensuring your legal rights are protected.

-We have experience in dealing with insurance companies, and understand the tactics they frequently use to deny or undervalue claims.
-Our legal team thoroughly investigates each of our cases, and can assist you in holding responsible parties accountable for your injuries.
+We have experience with insurance companies and understand the tactics they frequently use to deny or undervalue claims.
+Our legal team can assist you in holding responsible parties accountable for your injuries.
 Do not let a hit-and-run driver leave you holding the bill.
 Call us today at (516) 358-6900 for a free consultation.

 For a free legal consultation, call 516-358-6900The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.
 Information on this website may not constitute the most up-to-date legal or other information and may not be applicable in your jurisdiction.